He’s a former Yak Man of the Year. What else could a chap wish for? Tony Stanton meets Azul’s Helmut Roessler. Photos: Ted van der Hulst.

 I want to see great memories.

-And now of course to the important question … what does it feel like to have been voted Yak Man of The Year Award at our recent bash?
+And now of course to the important question … what does it feel like to have been voted Yak Man of The Year Award at our 2017 bash?

-Of course it feels very good … I am very happy that people in Bali have given me so much love.
-It will be a very special year for me.
+Of course it felt very good … I am very happy that people in Bali have given me so much love.
 Thanks again to The Yak Magazine.

 Helmut, thanks for your time and enthusiasm.
 Stay cool!